kgraden3/witway-backend/README.md

     "accounts": "http://127.0.0.1:8000/accounts/"
 }
 ```
-Which are the root of each endpoint.
+where each url is the list view/root of an endpoint.
 Full CRUD can be done on any of them.
 Loading each of those endpoints
 on your browser will take you to a list view of the given model.
-Hitting the `Options` button in the upper right hand corner will give
-you the full range of interaction options for that endpoint.
+Hitting the `Options` button in the upper right hand corner will give you the full range of interaction options for that endpoint.
 Each model has a url field with a link to its detail view.
+The url is composed of <server_url>/<model_id>.
 Following that link in your browser will lead you to a detail endpoint for that specific model with the same option button, and a delete button for good measure.

 The rule of thumb is:
 *list views will return a list with a GET, and will create with a POST
 *detail views will return an instance with a GET, and will modify with either a PUT or PATCH.
+*All fields are required except for `url` and `id` which will be generated on the backend.